-Our student research assistants partnered with Bridger-Teton National Forest (BTNF) in Wyoming to create a report and an Esri StoryMap on the stand dynamics of postfire vegetative regeneration and management implications.
+Our student research assistants partnered with Bridger-Teton National Forest (BTNF) in Wyoming to create a report on the stand dynamics of postfire vegetative regeneration and management implications.
 Wildfire serves an important ecological role in maintaining species composition and forest structure in the Bridger-Teton National Forest.
 Previous management practices have employed prescribed burning as a tool to imitate wildfire’s effects on vegetation.
 However, a gap exists in understanding the responses of plant species to this method.
 There is also a need for a tool to assist the public to better understand the stand dynamics and management practices within the BTNF.
-This report and the StoryMap intend to provide geospatial analysis to construct future forest plans and to foster communication between the staff at BTNF and the public.
+This report intends to provide geospatial analysis to construct future forest plans and to foster communication between the staff at BTNF and the public.

 U.S. Forest Service | Website